 More on How to Answer “Tell Me About Yourself” According to Yale Career Experts

-According to the advisors at Yale University’s Office of Career Strategy, the best answers to “Tell me about yourself” all include a “motivational story.”
+According to Yale University’s Office of Career Strategy advisors, the best “Tell me about yourself” answers include a “motivational story.”
 (Think of it as a short narrative illustrating how and why you first became interested in your work area.)

 There isn’t a standard rule for how long your answer should be, though a general guideline is to keep it under two minutes.
 According to research from Yale’s career experts, one version of a perfect answer might look like this: